thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 03 April 2023
+### Daily Rundown on Tuesday, 04 April 2023

-- The average temperature today is 10.03˚C;
+- The average temperature today is 10.18˚C;
-- With highs of 11.59˚C and lows of 0.09˚C.
+- With highs of 11.47˚C and lows of -0.59˚C.
 - You can expect clear sky for the day.

 <!-- weather_marker ends -->